spencertipping/wumber/frontier.md

 + Shell
   + LOD based on view matrix: incorporate "visually perceptible error" into DC
   + Restrict DC to small bounds, possibly integrated with model
+  + Augment/rewrite Gloss so we can use real fonts/etc
 + Shell CLI
   + Select variable(s) to be rendered
   + Build views programmatically, integrated with constraints